CRIPPLE BAYOU TWO-STEP

 Our new title Cripple Bayou Two-Step by Norman German, a bone-shaking murder mystery set in the backwaters of Lake Charles, LA.

-Out of print since 2008, Norman German's haunting novel will be back soon!
+Out of print since 2008, Norman German's haunting novel is now available again!

 Exciting second edition now available

 "Cardy the Cardinal Finds a Home in Donaldsonville"

 Click on the picture above to see more of the book!

 Written by Mary Gehman • Illustrated by Alvin Batiste

 Pre-order the book from Mary Gehman for holiday delivery!